 Slovakia's next step: A 5-corner model for e-invoicing in 2027

-Slovakia is poised to implement mandatory business-to-business (B2B) electronic invoicing and reporting by 1 January 2027, marking a significant stride in its digital tax transformation.
-As part of a broader European effort to combat tax fraud, the country is expected to adopt a model with near-real-time electronic reporting, similar to the Peppol-based “5-corner model”.
+Following the final approval of the legislation by the National Council (Parliament) on 9 December 2025, Slovakia has secured the implementation of mandatory business-to-business (B2B) electronic invoicing and reporting by 1 January 2027, marking a significant stride in its digital tax transformation.
+These regulations, which clarify the legislative intent of the approved VAT Act amendments, were officially detailed by the Financial Directorate of the Slovak Republic in their Frequently Asked Questions (FAQ) publication 9/VAT/2025/IM.
+As part of a broader European effort to combat tax fraud, the country is preparing to adopt a model with near-real-time electronic reporting, similar to the Peppol-based “5-corner model”.
 Building on our previous blog post that provided an overview of the Slovakian government's real-time VAT reporting plan, this article explores the latest legislative developments and their implications for businesses operating within Slovakia, summarising the most recent updates to this crucial process.

 Slovakia’s e-invoicing journey continues